AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-container-component.md

 1. __Author__ the __Text__ component
     1. Edit the Text component by tapping the Text component, and tapping the __wrench__ icon
     1. Add the following text:
         + _Right now, you can get 15% on all 1-week adventures, and 20% off on all adventures that are 2 weeks or longer!
-At checkout, just add the campaign code SUMMERISCOMING to get your discounts!_
+At checkout, add the campaign code SUMMERISCOMING to get your discounts!_
     1. Tap __Done__

 1. Your components are now authored, but stack vertically.